Afired/CSharpGameEngine/README.md

 ## Setup
 1. Clone the repo.
-2. Download pre-compiled GLFW 64-bit binaries for Windows on the official site [glfw.org](https://www.glfw.org/).
+2. Download pre-compiled GLFW 64-bit binaries for Windows from the official website [glfw.org](https://www.glfw.org/).
-3. Unpack the archive and copy the glfw3.dll out of the lib-vs2022 folder.
+3. Unpack the archive and copy the glfw3.dll from the lib-vs2022 folder.
-4. Paste the dll file into the output folder of your project.
+4. Paste the dll file into the output folder of your project and rename it to glfw.dll.

 ## UML-Planning
 The UML is created by using the open-source [drawio project](https://github.com/jgraph/drawio).